Axway-API-Management-Plus/apigateway-openlogging-elk/architecture/README.md

 # Architecture overview

 The solution was designed to scale with growing requirements.
 Therefore, each component (Logstash, API-Builder4Elastic, etc.) can be scaled in isolation.
 For example, if more Logstash capacity is needed, but no additional API-Builder4Elastic, Logstash can be scaled individually.
 This is the main reason why the solution is deployed based on Docker containers.
 Another reason is to make setup and update as easy as possible.
-In the medium term, this should also be possible based on HELM charts for Kubernetes & OpenShift.
+It is also possible to deploy the solution on Kubernetes & OpenShift using the provided [HELM charts](/helm/README.md).

 # Architecture examples